microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-huntingrowresult.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-One row result of the [advanced hunting query results](../resources/security-huntingqueryresults.md).
+Represents a row of the [results](../resources/security-huntingqueryresults.md) from running an [advanced hunting query](../api/security-runhuntingquery.md).

 This is an open type.
 The exact columns in the query row result are specified in the `project` function of the KQL query, as part of the request body of [runHuntingQuery](../api/security-runhuntingquery.md).
 This class is a Dictionary of string, object.